-\parabf{Few-shot prompting.} For the requirement summarization and initial test generation few-shot prompt specific to each target compiler, we opt for one-shot prompting, aiming to minimize the manual labor involved in prompt construction and fit into the \llm{} context size.
+\parabf{Few-shot prompting.} For the requirement summarization and initial test generation few-shot prompt specific to each target compiler, we opt for one-shot prompting, for minimal manual efforts involved in prompt construction and affordable \llm{} context size.
 To accomplish this, we select an optimization from each target compiler.
 Subsequently, we manually write the requirement description and a demonstrative input test capable of triggering the optimization.
 This serves as the one-shot example in the prompts for both \reqgenerate and test generation.
 One exception is that \ptinductor has two distinct types of optimizations (7 utilizes a conventional optimization check function, and 54 involves a pattern matcher).
 Therefore, we separately design two prompts for each type and choose the corresponding prompt for each optimization based on its type.
 For the feedback prompt, the requirement is produced by the analysis \llm{}, and the sample tests are created by the generation \llm{}.
 We use three-shot as our default setting in the feedback prompt.
-On the whole, the effort required to assemble the prompt for each target compiler is relatively straightforward.
+Overall, constructing prompts for each target compiler is relatively straightforward.
 We only included a single example per compiler to illustrate the task format, requiring minimal effort.
 It is even easier for compiler developers who are familiar with optimization logic.
 Notably, such examples might already exist in test suites for many compilers.
 For comparison, many traditional compiler fuzzing techniques even require numerous example tests as seeds~\cite{le2014compiler,le2015finding,zhang2017skeletal}.